KsNewSpace/Ks_MaskKSC/README.md

 - [SigmaDimensions](https://github.com/Sigma88/Sigma-Dimensions) using my 2.7x settings.cfg
 - [Sigma Replacements](https://github.com/Sigma88/Sigma-Replacements)

+Copy the content of the optional GameData folder into your GameData folder.

 ## Known Issues

 - Stock fairings can appear in weird colors in the VAB (Fine outside of it)